phlydev/PHLY/README.md

-# PHLY - Pornhub Downloader 🚀
+# PHLY - Versatile Video Downloader for Windows 🚀

-Phly is a simple and efficient downloader for Pornhub, exclusively for Windows.
-This tool leverages `yt_dlp` to facilitate seamless downloading of videos from Pornhub and uses `tkinter` and `customtkinter` to provide a graphical user interface.
+Phly is a versatile video downloader designed exclusively for Windows.
+It allows you to download videos from a wide range of platforms, including YouTube and Pornhub.
+With its intuitive and user-friendly interface, Phly makes saving your favorite videos quick and easy.
+Enjoy fast and reliable downloads with support for virtually any video source.
+Phly is continually updated and improved to ensure the best user experience possible.

+**Please note:** Phly will soon no longer be open source, so make sure to download it while you still can!

 ## Features ✨
-- Download videos from Pornhub
+- Download videos from various platforms including YouTube and Pornhub
-- Simple and user-friendly interface
+- Simple and intuitive interface
 - Fast and reliable downloads
+- Regular updates and improvements

 ## Requirements 🛠️
 To use Phly, you need to have the following Python packages installed: